voucherly/voucherly-docs/docs/api/general/best-practices/s2s.md

 The merchant's endpoint URL must be specified when creating the payment via the [Create Payment API](/api/webapi/create-payment).

-When the customer leaves the Voucherly Checkout page after a successfull payment Voucherly attempts to contact the merchant's server before redirecting the customer to the merchant's website.
+When the customer leaves the Voucherly Checkout page after a successful payment Voucherly attempts to contact the merchant's server before redirecting the customer to the merchant's website.

 Merchants need to configure an endpoint that accepts a POST request with a JSON body containing a subset of the Payment properties.